qingxu-thu/qingxu-thu2.github.io/index.md

 ---

 ## About Me

-I am a Master student at Institution for Interdisciplinary Information Science (IIIS), Tsinghua University.
+I am a Ph.D. student at the Department of Automation, Tsinghua University.
+Before I start my Ph.D. journey, I received my Master's degree at the Institution for Interdisciplinary Information Science (IIIS), Tsinghua University.
 My advisor is Chenye Wu, who is advised by Andrew Chi-Chih Yao.
-Before entering IIIS, I am a bachelor in Department of Thermal Engineering.
+Before entering IIIS, I am a bachelor in the Department of Thermal Engineering.

-Researches for about both computer science and fulid and thermal transportation are my interests now.
-I hope I could participate in the interdisciplinary area for this two topics, like phyiscal simulation or physically based computer graphics.
-Certainly, I am still active for the privacy computing and mechanism design and welcome for communciation if we are interested in my work about these topic!
+My research interests are physical simulation (especially fluid) and animation.
+I hope to make a fast simulator with larger geometry flexibility for both robotics and inverse design.
+Indeed, I am still active in stochastic analysis and different privacy.
+Welcome for communication if you are interested in my work on these topics!

-Nowadays, I'm a PhD student in the Department of Automation, Tsinghua University.
-I'm interested in the 3D reconstruction and physical simulation.
-If you are currently working on the field, also welcome for these topics.

 ## Publications
-### Privacy Computation in machine learning
+### Privacy Computation in Machine Learning
 - **Preserving in Non-Intrusive Load Monitoring: A Differential Privacy Perspective**
   <br>
   **Haoxiang Wang**, Jiangsheng Zhang, Chenbei Lu, Chenye Wu